By Michelle Huttenhoff, San Jose Policy Director

 By Stephen Levy, Center for Continuing Study of the California Economy

-As part of the SPUR Regional Strategy, we took a look at job trends and projections to help inform SPUR’s recommendations for creating a more livable, equitable and sustainable future for the Bay Area and Northern California.
-We reviewed data projections to 2030 to see what types of jobs are growing and how the coming retirement wave will affect job openings.
+As part of our research for the SPUR Regional Strategy, we reviewed data projections to 2030 to see what types of jobs are growing and how the coming retirement wave will affect job openings.